Academic Records Information

 Changes in Program

-Forms can be found on the Office of Graduate Studies website.
+Forms can be found on the Graduate School website.

 Changing to Auditor Status

 Before the end of the ninth week, a student may apply to become an auditor by completing a change in class status form and by obtaining the necessary approval.
-The form can be found on the Office of Graduate Studies website.
+The form can be found on the Graduate School website.